The Hosch House property features three out buildings that include a cabin, garage and small barn and is believed to date back to 1898.

 The Hosch family remains owners and residents of the home, making it the only residence still on historic Green Street.

-(Modern photographs of Green Street homes taken in 2022 by City of Gainesville Convention and Visitors Bureau Intern Emma King.
+(Modern photographs of Green Street homes taken in 2022 by the Gainesville Convention and Visitors Bureau Intern Emma King.
 Historic photographs and information gathered from our friends at The Gainesville Times, The Norton Agency, the Historical Society of Hall County, the National Register of Historic Places, and the Digital Library of Georgia.)